 Since the average Brit moves around 8 times during their life, it’s not a process we enjoy.
+Therefore it’s no wonder that we might be guilty of at least one of the most common house buying mistakes.

 Buying a home is often a stressful and painful experience.
 So, it’s easy to fall victim to a number of mistakes.

-While you can avoid most of these common house buying mistakes, it’s easy to blinded by your emotions.
+While you can avoid most of these house buying mistakes, it’s easy to blinded by your emotions.

 Mistake 1: Falling in love outside your price range